Methylation is an important biochemical process that occurs in every cell and organ of your body.

 Before supporting methylation, it’s important to have the basic building blocks in place and control all other variables or methylation won’t matter.

-1. Repair digestive function, heal leaky gut, eradicate infections (treating Candida overgrowth, yeast, dysbiotic bacteria, parasites), optimize a healthy microbiome, stomach acid levels, chew well and have healthy bowel movements every day.
+1. Repair digestive function, heal leaky gut, eradicate infections (treating Candida overgrowth, yeast, dysbiotic bacteria, Lyme, viral infections, parasites), optimize a healthy microbiome, stomach acid levels, chew well and have healthy bowel movements every day.

 2. Use food as medicine: a diversity of nutrient-dense, anti-inflammatory, organic real foods.
 Avoid factory-farmed animal protein, gluten, dairy, genetically-modified soy, vegetable oils, processed foods, GMOs, pesticides, toxic chemicals and glyphosate.